Employee trust: Influence of tax rules

 The extent to which particular types of employee trust are used in a country at any time can be significantly influenced by prevailing tax rules or other regulations, especially in relation to taxing the direct or indirect payment of remuneration, including policies on what is considered unacceptable tax avoidance.

 Counteracting schemes to avoid tax on remuneration

 In the UK the use of employee benefit trusts to provide loans to employees (or anything that is a reward or recognition, in connection with an employee's employment) was, in particular, curtailed by anti-avoidance legislation introduced with effect from 9 December 2010.
 This legislation imposed an immediate charge to income tax on the full value of such loans (or other benefits) provided from that date.
 These new tax rules are referred to as the disguised remuneration rules.

+Between 2001 and 2009, the Glasgow-based football club Rangers F.C. used employee benefit trusts based in Jersey to avoid large amounts of income tax, inheritance tax and National Insurance by providing unsecured loans to employees that the employer had no intention of getting repaid while the employee lived.
+The Supreme Court ruled in 2017 that although the (indefinitely extended) loans were valid, the money paid into the trust by Rangers for an employee's benefit was income subject to income tax and national insurance deductions in the same manner as if it was paid directly to the employee.
+The resulting tax liability of the liquidated Rangers F.C. plc was not settled until 2022.

 Encouraging employee share ownership and employee ownership

 The UK Government supports the use of employee benefit trusts as part of genuine arrangements to create employee share ownership or employee ownership.
 It has over the years provided tax advantages for specific types of employee trust, including: